Home Top Vancouver Attractions Vancouver’s Stanley Park Vancouver’s Stanley Park Miniature Train Vancouver’s Stanley Park Halloween Ghost Train

 Other Information

-If you like child-friendly Halloween train rides there is also the Halloween Pumpkin Express and Haunted Forest Scream Train at Bear Creek Park in Surrey from around the second week in October until the 31st.
+If you enjoy child-friendly Halloween train rides there is also the Halloween Pumpkin Express and Haunted Forest Scream Train at Bear Creek Park in Surrey, running from around the second week in October until Halloween.
 Click Surrey Miniature Railway for details.

 Another best place for children of all ages is Burnaby’s Haunted Village which takes place for a few days at the end of October.
-There, instead of a train, you’ll find an old-fashioned carousel.
+Here you’ll find an old-fashioned carousel instead of a train.

 Halloween Haunted Houses